 Can I file an abstract of judgment online in Texas?

-Check the county clerk’s website for “e-recording” or “online real property filing” options.
-Online filing typically requires account setup and payment by credit card or ACH.
+To confirm what your county allows, check the county clerk’s official website for “e-recording” or “online real property filing” options.
+Online systems commonly require account setup and payment by credit card or ACH.

 Discovery & Home Sale Issues